WPezClasses/class-wp-ezclasses-cpt-rpt-1/README.md

 - The next layer up serves as a goto / boilerplate that configures - this is the important bit - a particular type of CPT.
 For example: https://github.com/WPezClasses/class-wp-ezclasses-cpt-rpt-1-public-exclude-from-search-1.
 Again, you lean on this but there's nothing for you to change here.
 Chances are you'd create a new class for a new middle layer if necessary.

 - Finally, on top (so to speak) is where you'll define a handful of setting that are unique to your CPT.
 For that, use this: https://github.com/WPezClasses/class-wp-ezclasses-cpt-rpt-1-boilerplate-1.
 This *is* where you'll be making any changes.
 Notice how few TODOs it takes to get a CPT up and running.

+Note: While it's possible to skip the middle layer (and move all particulars to the top), that's not going to help accomplish one of our primary goals: increase productivity by minimizing duplicate code / effort.